-In fiscal 2016, Willis Towers Watson provided services to the company in the areas of executive compensation and benefits consulting services.
-During fiscal 2016, the company paid Willis Towers Watson the following amounts for such services:
+In fiscal 2017, Willis Towers Watson provided services to the company in the areas of executive compensation and benefits consulting services.
+During fiscal 2017, the company paid Willis Towers Watson the following amounts for such services:

 Executive Compensation Consulting Fees.
-Fees for executive compensation consulting services totaled approximately \$145,000, including fees associated with services provided to management and the Compensation Committee management, taking into consideration all factors relevant to such advisor's independence, including the following factors specified in the NASDAQ listing standards:
+Fees for executive compensation consulting services totaled approximately \$115,000, including fees associated with services provided to management and the Compensation Committee.

 Health and Benefits Consulting Fees.
-Fees for consulting services totaled approximately \$610,000 related to the NN, Inc. Health and Welfare Benefit Plan and Voluntary benefit offerings.
+Fees for consulting services totaled approximately \$516,000 related to the NN, Inc. Health and Welfare Benefit Plan and Voluntary benefit offerings.